 - Visit your blog to see the new WordPress theme

 Make sure that the newly installed theme doesn’t break your site.
-Visit posts, pages, and even the menu links to see if everything is intact.
+Visit posts, pages, and menu links to see if everything is intact.

 Sometimes, changing the themes will modify the Menu links and Widgets, so make sure you re-adjust the same.

-Menu links are used for quick navigation as well as defining the most valuable pages on the blog that you want your users to click.
+Menu links are used for quick navigation and to define the most valuable blog pages you want your users to click.

-Based on the structure of the theme you’ve used, the Menu links can be placed in topbar, footer, or even in sidebar.
+Based on the theme structure you’ve used, we can place the Menu links in the top bar, footer, or sidebar.

 Follow the steps to add and place the Menu bar in WordPress Appearance settings: